OpenZeppelin/Event-Scanner/README.md

 ### Defining Event Filters

 Create an `EventFilter` for each contract/event pair you want to track.
-The filter bundles the contract address, the event signature (from `SolEvent::SIGNATURE`), and an `Arc<dyn EventCallback + Send + Sync>`.
+The filter bundles the contract address, the event signature (from `SolEvent::SIGNATURE`).

 Both `contract_address` and `event` fields are optional, allowing for flexible event tracking.